Akaizoku/alteryx-deploy/README.md

 - repair:       repair the Alteryx application database
 - restart:      restart the Alteryx application
 - restore:      restore a backup of the Alteryx application database
+- rollback:     restore a previous known state of the Alteryx application
 - setup:        set-up the script configuration
 - show:         display the script configuration
 - start:        start the Alteryx application